-In accordance with State Board rules, the Board shall approve procedures developed by the Superintendent or designee to allow a child who is five years old at the beginning of the school year to be assigned initially to grade 1 rather than kindergarten.
+A student who is five years old at the beginning of the school year can be assigned initially to grade 1 rather than kindergarten.
 Criteria for acceleration may include:

-- 1. Scores on readiness tests or achievement tests that may be administered by appropriate district personnel. - 2.
+- 1. Scores on readiness tests or achievement tests that may be administered by appropriate District personnel. - 2.
 Recommendation of the kindergarten or preschool the student has attended. - 3.
 Chronological age and observed social and emotional development of the student. - 4.
-Other criteria deemed appropriate by the principal and superintendent.

-(See Kindergarten Acceleration in EHDC(LOCAL).
+Other criteria deemed appropriate by the principal and Superintendent. - \See Kindergarten acceleration in EHDC(LOCAL).